thhdragon/ff5m/docs/FAQ.md

 If your version of `scp` does not support the `-O` flag, you can upload files directly via the Fluidd web interface.
 Files uploaded to Fluidd are stored in `/data`.

 To download files, move them to `/data` and then download them via Fluidd.

+---

+### My printer is stuck on the Stock initialization screen.
+How can I fix it?

+This issue is likely caused by a bug in the newer Flashforge firmware (version `3.1.*`), where the firmware freezes if it fails to connect to a network during initialization.

+For now, reboot the printer by powering it off and back on.
+This problem is flickering — most of the time the firmware works fine, but occasionally it gets stuck.

+To avoid this issue, you can downgrade the stock firmware to version `2.7.*`, as this bug seems to occur only in version `3.1.*`.
+Alternatively, switching to the Feather screen eliminates this issue entirely because the Feather screen operates independently and does not rely on the problematic firmware.

+---

+### My printer is stuck on the screen with a black-and-white Flashforge logo.
+How can I fix it?

+If you encounter this issue, something may be preventing your printer from booting at all.
+This is not a mod-related issue, as the mod only loads after the printer begins booting and displays its own splash screen.

+The problem could be hardware- or software-related.
+Contact FlashForge support, but do not mention any mods you may have installed, as doing so will likely void your warranty.

+You can try flashing the factory firmware image to resolve this.
+Refer to this [instruction guide](https://github.com/DrA1ex/ff5m/blob/main/docs/UNINSTALL.md#flashing-factory-firmware).

+---

+### My printer is stuck on the screen with the Forge-X logo.
+How can I fix it?

+In this case, the printer will display loading information.
+If it's a Wi-Fi issue, refer to the next section.
+If it’s not a network issue, the resolution will depend on what actually caused the problem.
+Create an issue report if the problem persists.

+You can skip the mod during boot by following [this instruction](/docs/DUAL_BOOT.md).
+Alternatively, you can uninstall the mod by following [this instruction](/docs/UNINSTALL.md).

+**Note:** It’s not recommended to flash over a different firmware version without first removing the mod, as this could brick your printer.
+If that happens, you may still be able to restore it.
+Refer to the [recovery guide](/docs/RECOVERY.md) for more information.

+---

+### The mod isn’t loading and is stuck at the network connection step.

+This can happen when you are using the Feather screen, and the mod cannot connect to the network.
+Since the mod requires a network connection to function, it will keep attempting to connect until successful.

+Printers are often metal-shielded, meaning Wi-Fi signals may struggle to reach the antenna.
+Consider switching to a 2.4 GHz Wi-Fi network.
+You can do this from the stock screen or by manually editing the `/etc/wpa_supplicant.conf` configuration file.

+If the mod still cannot connect within 5 minutes, the stock screen will load instead.

+If the mod doesn’t load at all, refer to [this instruction](https://github.com/DrA1ex/ff5m/blob/main/docs/SCREEN.md#switching-to-feather-screen) to switch back to the original stock screen.

+---

+### My printer won’t boot.
+I can’t skip the mod, flash firmware, or do anything.

+If this happens, something has gone seriously wrong.
+Don’t worry—there’s still a way to unbrick your printer.
+Refer to the [recovery guide](/docs/RECOVERY.md) for detailed instructions on how to restore your printer.